opengisch/QgisModelBaker/docs/background_info/oid_tid_generator.md

 Model Baker does not know what your *global identification part* is, why it's important that you edit this part of the expression.

-As *local identification part* Model Baker suggests the couter provided by the `t_id` sequence.
+As *local identification part* Model Baker suggests the counter provided by the `t_id` sequence.

 In the QGIS Project the default value expression for `t_ili_tid` is therefore this: